muratk3n/thirdwave/en/tweets/2019/week33.md

 breaking its outside shell, than close, eating it?
 Bon apetit?
 It could work.

-Hawking pushed his shares of bull in his time BTW, like String Theory.
+Hawking pushed his share of bull in his time BTW, like String Theory.

 *2019-8-10 22:30:25*